WhatsApp/erlfmt/README.md

 ```

 A similar situation could happen with long patterns in function heads,
-for example let’s look at this function:
+for example let's look at this function:

 ```erl
 my_function(